mwcproject/mwc-node/doc/mining/Install_mac.md

 #what port and address for the stratum server to listen on
 stratum_server_addr = "0.0.0.0:3416"
 ```
-stratum_server_addr need listen on 0.0.0.0 in order to accept connections from other hosts.
+stratum_server_addr needs to listen on 0.0.0.0 in order to accept connections from other hosts.

 - Start mwc-node
 ```